rishi-a/old-website/_posts/2019-06-16-why-phd-and-not-a-job.markdown

 categories:
 ---

 I was recently shortlisted for Ph.D. admission at IIT Gandhinagar after clearing the written test and interview.
-Before this, I was working as a JRF in the same institute under Prof. Nipun Batra since March 2019.
-From August 2018 to January 2018, I was doing MS (By Research) and Teaching Assistantship at IIIT Sricity.
+Before this, I was working as a JRF in the same institute under <a href="https://nipunbatra.github.io/" target="_blank">Prof. Nipun Batra</a> since March 2019.
+From August 2018 to January 2019, I was doing MS (By Research) and Teaching Assistantship at IIIT Sricity.
 For some reasons, I decided to leave the MS program at Sricity.
-Meeting and working under Prof. Venkatesh Vinayakarao was the most fabulous thing that happened there.
+Meeting and working under <a href="http://vvtesh.co.in" target="_blank">Prof. Venkatesh Vinayakarao</a> was the most fabulous thing that happened there.

 After my BTech in ECE at Gauhati University, I primarily worked for about 3.5 years in multiple organizations in the Web Design and Development domain.
 I was even into freelancing.
 3.5 years and I was done with those Jobs.
 I loved the 9-5 (or 9 to 6.30) culture but eventually thought that I did not want to continue that way.